ricmarinovic/ricmarinovic.github.io/elixir/_posts/2016-12-04-concurrency.md

 ---
 ## Processes

-Elixir uses de Actor model of concurrency.
+Elixir uses the Actor model of concurrency.
 Each actor is an independent process performing a specific task, communicating through sending and receiving messages.
 Processes do not share any information with other processes and are specific about what messages they will act on.

 ### Creating processes